 Even for non-carers, if there are compassionate reasons for visiting someone, you may still have a reasonable excuse to see people outside your support bubble in their home.

-You may have compassionate reasons for visiting someone where that person is struggling generally or they may be suffering from a physical or mental illness, have suffered a bereavement or you may be concerned about their general wellbeing or welfare.
+You may have compassionate reasons for visiting someone where that person may be suffering from a physical or mental illness, is isolated, have suffered a bereavement or you may be concerned about their general wellbeing or welfare.

 When considering whether there is a need to visit someone outside your support bubble, especially indoors, you should remember we all have a responsibility to recognise the risks the virus presents to ourselves, our families and friends and our wider communities.

 People will need to make judgements for themselves about what is reasonable, in line with that overarching principle.
 Keep in mind that the purpose of the continuing restrictions is to prevent the spreading of the virus, including to those we care about.

 Other reasons for seeing people in private homes

 Finally, there may be some other limited circumstances where you can enter people’s homes or let people in to your home.
 For example, you can do so: